ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 The following steps must be perform to prove an identity is associated with a peer URI:

-  * the current date time-stamp (within the "contactProof") must be beyond the creation date (a small window is allowed for small clock variations)
+  * The current date time-stamp (within the "contactProof") must be beyond the creation date (a small window is allowed for small clock variations)
-  * the current date time-stamp (within the "contactProof") must not be beyond the expiry date
+  * The current date time-stamp (within the "contactProof") must not be beyond the expiry date
-  * peer URI (within the "contactProof") must match the peer URI being associated
+  * Peer URI (within the "contactProof") must match the peer URI being associated
-  * the signature on the "contactProof" must be signed by the public key from the public peer file associated with the peer URI
+  * The signature on the "contactProof" must be signed by the public key from the public peer file associated with the peer URI
-  * the signature on the "identityProof" must be signed by the domain from the identity URI being validated and the referenced certificate obtained and checked from performing a "Certificated Get" on the domain; alternatively if the identity URI is of a legacy type, an identity lookup must be performed on the identity and provider of the identity returned by by the lookup must match the domain referenced in the signature
+  * The signature on the "identityProof" must be signed by the domain from the identity URI being validated and the referenced certificate obtained and checked from performing a "Certificated Get" on the domain; alternatively if the identity URI is of a legacy type, an identity lookup must be performed on the identity and provider of the identity returned by by the lookup must match the domain referenced in the signature

 An identity lookup should be performed on the identity to obtain the latest identity proof thus only the latest identity proof should be considered valid.